Monster Hunter Wilds: Development

 Monster Hunter Wilds was announced in December 2023 at The Game Awards.
-The game released for Windows PC, PlayStation 5, and Xbox Series S and Series X on February 28, 2025, and was the first game in the series to see simultaneous release on all launch platforms.
+The game released for PlayStation 5, Windows and Xbox Series X/S on February 28, 2025, and was the first game in the series to see simultaneous release on all launch platforms.
 The game was made available for public demonstration at the 2024 Gamescom show, where it won four show awards selected by attendees, including Most Epic, Most Entertaining, Best PlayStation Game, and Best Trailer.

 Downloadable content is planned for the title, though according to Tsujimoto, these will remain as only cosmetic items such as layered armor gear, and will not be "pay-to-win items".
 Free content updates, referred to as 'Title Updates' are planned to be released free of charge in the future, as with previous Monster Hunter games, with the first releasing in April 2025, with further updates planned in the future.
 These updates add new monsters with associated gear to craft, new quests and events, and expand the game, such as the addition of a multiplayer Grand Hub to interact with other hunters online, and challenge arena quests.
 Limited time seasonal events bring further special quests for acquiring new gear associated with the event.
-As with past Monster Hunter games, limited-time collaborations with other Capcom properties have been introduced, starting with Street Fighter VI during a May 2025 event.
-A collaboration with Square Enix's Final Fantasy XIV is planned as part of a September 2025 update which sees the Final Fantasy series superboss Omega added as a new monster players can battle, as well as a Chocobo mount.
+As with past Monster Hunter games, limited-time collaborations with other Capcom properties have been introduced, starting with Street Fighter 6 during a May 2025 event.
+A collaboration with Square Enix's Final Fantasy XIV was released as part of a September 2025 update which sees the Final Fantasy series superboss Omega added as a new monster players can battle, as well as a Chocobo mount.

 The open beta for Monster Hunter Wilds, which began on October 26, 2024, attracted over 460,000 concurrent players on Steam, highlighting significant player interest despite some reported technical issues.
 The game was nominated for Most Anticipated Game at the Game Awards in November 2024.

+A major expansion, Monster Hunter Wilds: Ascendance, is scheduled for release in 2027.